risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-datetime.md

 `precision_string` can be year, month, day, hour, minute, second, doy, dow, millisecond, microsecond, epoch, millennium, century, decade, isoyear, quarter, week, isodow, or julian.

-`date/time_value` can be a date, timestamp, time, timestampz, or interval.
+`date/time_value` can be a date, timestamp, time, timestamptz, or interval.

 If `date/time_value` is timestamptz, it is recommended that `time_zone` is also specified, otherwise `time_zone` will default to the session time zone.